Q: What happens if it rains after an application?

 Q: What is the correct mowing height?

 A: We ask that you mow at no less than 3 inches.
 This will help prevent the weeds emerging, preserve soil moisture, and deepen the roots of your lawn.
-The first and the last mowing of the season can be 2” to minimize disease caused by too long of grass being covered all winter long the rotting in spring.
+The first and the last mowing of the season should be 2” to minimize disease.
+Leaving grass too tall while covered by snow all winter long can lead to rotting in spring.

 Q: How much should I be watering?